RakeshRocky-1999/Housing_Price_Analysis/README.md

 This Power BI dashboard project provides a comprehensive **analysis of Residential House Price**, built using **Google BigQuery** as the data source.
 It presents critical insights into **house price trends, market performance, and the impact of macroeconomic factors** across various regions and property types.

-The dashboard is designed for **real estate analysts, investors, policy makers, and homebuyers** who seek data-driven insights to inform property decisions in Denmark.
+The dashboard is designed for **real estate analysts, investors, policy makers, and homebuyers** who seek data-driven insights to inform property decisions.

 ---